Pointe aux Barques Light: History

 President James K. Polk appropriated $5,000 to build the first lighthouse structure on July 3, 1847.
-The first keeper, Peter Shook, and his family moved in in 1848.
-In 1849 the keeper's dwelling burned to the ground.
-The first light tower was built on this location in 1847, at a cost of $5,000.
-It was first lit for the 1848 shipping season.
-The tower was poorly constructed and needed to be replaced after only 10 years.
+The first lighthouse consisted of a 65-foot free-standing conical tower and separate keeper's quarters built of local stone.
+The first keeper, Peter Shook, and his family took up residence in 1848.
+Within their first year of keeping the light, Peter Shook drowned during a supply trip, making him the first Michigan lighthouse keeper to die in service.
+Consequently, his widow, Catherine Shook, was appointed as Michigan's first female lighthouse keeper.
+The keeper's dwelling burned to the ground within weeks of her appointment, though it was rebuilt and Catherine returned as keeper for another season.
+Eight keepers followed her until the light was fully automated.

-The present 1857 light is a conical white brick tower, 89 ft tall, with a focal plane of 93 ft above Lake Huron.
-A rotating Third Order Fresnel lens provided a flash every two minutes visible as far as 16 mi out on the lake.
-The tower is attached to a 2-story, brick keeper's dwelling by a matching brick passageway.
+The condition of the original tower and keeper's dwelling had so degraded by the 1850s that a new tower, this one attached to the keeper's quarters and constructed of Milwaukee Cream City brick, was built.
+The present 1857 light is a conical white tower, 89 ft tall, with a focal plane of 93 ft above Lake Huron.
+A rotating Third Order Fresnel lens provided a flash every five seconds visible as far as 16 mi out on the lake.

-The new taller light tower helped guide vessels away from the hazardous reef, but wrecks continued to occur.
-In 1875 a United States Life Saving Service station was built just south of the lighthouse.
+The new, taller light tower helped guide vessels away from the hazardous reef, but wrecks continued to occur.
+In 1876 a United States Life-Saving Service station was built just south of the lighthouse.

 An assistant keeper's house was added in 1908, and the light was upgraded to an incandescent vapor lamp in 1914.
-The change increased the lights range to 18 mi over the lake, and further protection was added in 1918 with the addition of a lighted, bell buoy some two and a quarter miles off shore at the end of the point.
+The change increased the light's range to 18 mi over the lake, and further protection was added in 1918 with the addition of a lighted bell buoy some two and a quarter miles offshore at the end of the point.

-Electrification came to Point aux Barques in 1932 and the incandescent light bulb in the Third Order lens with bull's-eyes provided an output of 120,000 candlepower.
+Electrification came to Point aux Barques in 1932 and a 500 watt incandescent light bulb was installed into the Third Order lens.
 The Coast Guard assumed responsibility for the nation's aids to navigation in 1939, and the way was paved for complete automation.
 The signal was further improved around 1950 with the removal of the Fresnel lens and the installation of rotating DCB-224 aero beacons rated at 1,000,000 candlepower.
-Putting aside questions of nostalgia, aesthetics, or appreciation for the engineering of a bygone era (as exemplified by the Fresnel lens), this iteration of lighthouse illumination is itself incredibly effective, and an endangered remnant of another bygone era.
+Putting aside questions of nostalgia, aesthetics, or appreciation for the engineering of a bygone time (as exemplified by the Fresnel lens), this iteration of lighthouse illumination is itself incredibly effective, and an endangered remnant of another era.